aimms/documentation/webui/experimental-features.rst

 .. |experimental-features| image:: images/experimentalfeatures_icon.png

 Experimental Features are features that have not been ironed out fully yet, but which you can enable to try out and share feedback about.
-Based on the usage and feedback the feature(s) eventually become official features in the WebUI or might be removed if they are proven to not work well or do not add value to users.
+Based on the usage and feedback the feature eventually becomes official in the WebUI or might be removed if proven not to work well or not to add enough value to users.

 How to enable or disable Experimental Features
 ----------------------------------------------

-To access and enable/disable the list of experimental features you can follow the below steps:
+To access and enable/disable the list of experimental features, please follow the below steps:

 #.
-You need to press a three-key combination i.e ``CTRL+SHIFT+.`` (Control Key + Shift Key + Dot/Fullstop Key).
+You need to press the three-key combination ``CTRL+SHIFT+.`` (Control Key + Shift Key + Dot/Fullstop Key).
 #.
-Once you key in the combination you will see a new icon |experimental-features| in the Application Toolbar in the top right corner.
-Click on the icon.
+Once you have keyed in this combination you will see a new icon |experimental-features| in the Application Toolbar in the top right corner.

     .. image:: images/Experimental_Features_Manager.png
         :align: center

 #.
-Clicking on the icon will reveal the Experimental Features menu on the left hand side.
+Clicking on the icon will reveal the Experimental Features menu on the left of your screen.

     .. image:: images/Experimental_FeatureList_09Jun2022_1.png
         :align: center

 #.
 To enable or disable a feature, just check/uncheck the checkbox for the respective feature.
 In this illustration, we will enable the ``webui state support`` feature.
-After enabling the feature either click the Reload text or refresh the page.
+After enabling the feature either click the "Reload" text button or refresh the page.
 The feature will only be active once the page is reloaded.

     .. image:: images/Experimental_FeatureList_09Jun2022_2.png
         :align: center